esase/dream-cms/MODULE.md

 ## Upload custom module config structure.

-    1. Each custom module must be archived by ZIP
+    1. Each uploadable custom module must be archived by ZIP
-    2. Each custom module must contains config.php into a root of archived module
+    2. Each uploadable custom module must contains config.php into a root of archived module

         Example of config.php :